COMBAT

 LONG

-Too far for an accurate pistol shot but perfect for Rifles, being at long range gives a -5 to any pistol shot but a +1 to a Rifle shot.
+Too far for an accurate pistol shot but perfect for rifles, being at long range gives a -5 CMod to any pistol shot but a +1 CMod to a rifle shot.

 DISTANCE